-Laos became a full member of the World Trade Organization this year, a solid indicator of the nation’s growing engagement in the global economy.
+Laos became a full member of the World Trade Organization in 2013, a solid indicator of the nation’s growing engagement in the global economy.
 Our office in Vientiane encourages effective and responsive governance and legal systems; reductions in the negative impacts of development on the environment; expanding access to information and international engagement; and protecting women’s rights and well-being.
 Read country overview.

 CRITICAL ISSUE: EXCLUSION OF WOMEN FROM POLITICAL AND ECONOMIC LIFE